 Upgrade or replace the receiving device structure or watercourse such that it will receive and conduct the flow to a point where it is no longer subject to degradation from the increased rate of flow or increased velocity.

-Energy dissipaters and outlet structures shall not be constructed in riparian buffer areas unless no practical alternative exists.
-In any event, there shall be no direct discharge of stormwater into watercourses.

 Exceptions.
 This rule shall not apply where it can be demonstrated that stormwater discharge velocities will not create an erosion problem in the receiving watercourse.

 Maximum permissible velocities.
-The following is a table for maximum permissible velocity for stormwater discharges:
+The following is a table for maximum permissible velocity for stormwater discharges in feet per second (F.P.S.) and meters per second (M.P.S.):